austingeary/Titanic-Deaths/README.md

 Analyzing statistics about Titanic Passengers

-This project was a first introduction to jupyter notebook as well as some very basic data analysis techniques.
+This project was a first introduction to Jupyter Notebook as well as some very basic data analysis techniques.